wyne-ybanez/demo-php-unit-testing/README.md

 # PHPUnit - Unit Testing

+To unit test code.

-Must exist in the project folder of where it was installed
+Must exist in the project folder of where the test is planned to occur.

 &nbsp;